Getting Started with NVIDIA NeMo RL + LLM

 2. The Policy Model

-Key constraint: PPO uses a clipping mechanism to limit per-step updates, and a KL penalty against a frozen reference model to prevent the policy from drifting too far overall.
-DPO controls this through its beta parameter.
-Too much drift = catastrophic forgetting.
-Too little = no learning.
+Key constraint: PPO uses clipping mechanism to limit updates in each step, and uses a KL penalty against a frozen reference model to prevent policies from changing too much.
+This is the LLM you're actually training, which generates outputs, receives rewards, and updates its behavior.
+DPO controls this through its own beta parameter.
+Too much drift means catastrophic forgetting.
+Too few changes will cause no learning to happen.

 3. The Training Loop